About going on to doctoral studies

 Basic Data

-who completed their master's program in 2020 who went on to doctoral programs at the was 27.3% (860/3,155 students).
-This rate has been increasing since 2017, from 23.9% in 2017, to 26.1% in 2018, and 26.9% in 2019.
+of University of Tokyo students who completed their master's programs went on, 27.3% (860 out of 3,155 students) This advancement rate has been increasing since 2017, rising from 23.9% in 2017, 26.1% in 2018, and 26.9% in 2019.

 2020 Master's degree graduates' progression rate